Clinically informed holistic

 Licensed Massage Therapist • Licensed Physical Therapist Assistant • NASM-Certified Personal Trainer & Corrective Exercise Specialist • Manual Lymphatic Drainage Therapist

 Originally opened in 2014 as Opal Massage, Innate Balance has transformed over the years into what you see today: a blend of my time as a PTA and my love for massage.
+Over the past few years, I’ve fully specialized in massage for the jaw, face, head and neck, especially treatment for TMJ dysfunction and related symptoms.

 What is TMJ?